andrewgodwin/uk-usa-dictionary/README.md

 A UK-USA dictionary of common terms, phrases and cultural knowledge that it's helpful to know as an expat.

 Split up into areas of interest to try and help keep things organised.
+If the same word or phrase is used in both countries and has different meanings, it's **bolded** to highlight that it's a potential pitfall, especially if you're ordering food.

 ## Contributing